Supported Bit Versions

 Before installing make sure that OBS is not running.

-If you need to install the plugin for all users on the system you can also extract the downloaded .7z file (= copy the contained obs-plugins and data folders) into the OBS Studio installation directory.
+For manual installation extract the downloaded .7z file (= copy the contained obs-plugins and data folders) into the OBS Studio installation directory.
 The default location for this is

 C:\Program Files\obs-studio